 - Dermaroller or dermapen applications

 A hair problem that can be easily controlled can cause much more loss.
-For this reason, it is very important that every hair loss case is carefully and carefully evaluated by experts.
+For this reason, every hair loss case must be carefully and carefully evaluated by experts.

 For more information; please visit our website and fill out the contact form to reach us